How ConsumerAffairs uses cookies

 SunPower

-Still, with energy costs and climate concerns increasing, you might be considering going solar.
-Whether you should lease or buy your solar energy system depends on your budget, preferences and long-term plans.
+With energy costs and climate concerns rising, you might be considering going solar.
+Whether you should lease or buy your solar energy system depends on your budget, how long you plan to stay in the home and whether you want to manage the system yourself.

 Key insights